nobias-project/nobias/docs/source/installation.rst

 .. code-block:: console

-    $ pip install sktools
+    $ pip install nobias

-This is the preferred method to install sktools, as it will always install the most recent stable release.
+This is the preferred method to install nobias, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.